radiantlogic-v8/documentation-new/documentation/sys-admin-guide/logs.md

 RadiantOne logs statistics related to operations it receives.
 This includes average execution time, peak execution time, and whether the operation was successful.
 No actual data (entires/attributes) is logged, only metadata.
 This log is primarily for Radiant Logic support to have key information to assist with troubleshooting.

 This logging is enabled by default and can be managed from the Main Control Panel > Settings Tab > Logs section > Statistics > Statistics Analyzer Settings sub-section.
-The log location is <RLI_HOME>/vds_server/logs/stats.log.
+The log name is stats.log.
 This logging is enabled by default and calculates statistics during 1 minute intervals prior to saving to the stats.log.

 For each RadiantOne Universal Directory store or persistent cache initialization, statistics are calculated for the total number of entries and sub-categorized by branches and object classes.
 The average and peak number of attributes per entry, and the average and peak size (in KB) per entry are also calculated.
-This information is logged into the <RLI_HOME>/vds_server/logs/stats.log.
+This information is logged into the stats.log.
 This logging is enabled by default and can be managed from the Main Control Panel > Settings Tab > Logs section > Statistics > Init Statistics Settings sub-section.